KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_unconditional_love_the_gravity_of_god.md

 Love teaches the same:
 it moves toward what needs healing.

-Your role as a bearer of remembrance is not to convince, not to convert, not to persuade.
+My role as a bearer of remembrance is not to convince, not to convert, not to persuade.